U.S. travelers asked for patience amid chaos, long lines at airports

 By Peter Szekely

-NEW YORK, March 15 (Reuters) - U.S. officials appealed for patience on Sunday as travelers returning to the United States over the weekend were met by long lines and massive delays at major airports so they could be screened for the coronavirus.
+NEW YORK (Reuters) - U.S. officials appealed for patience on Sunday as travelers returning to the United States over the weekend were met by long lines and massive delays at major airports so they could be screened for the coronavirus.

 "I understand this is very stressful," Chad Wolf, acting secretary of the Department of Homeland Security, said on Twitter.
 "We will be increasing capacity, but the health and safety of the American public is first & foremost."